Giving As A Family

 “I have no greater joy than to hear that my children are walking in the truth.”
 (III John 1.4)

 - Create a family giving fund.
 A family giving fund becomes the family foundation, a platform to discuss your values as a family.
-It’s easy to set up – just go to the National Christian Foundation.
-It’s like setting up a bank account – only charitable.
+It’s easy to set up–like setting up a bank account–only charitable.

 - Define your family values.
 Gather your family, and discuss your top 5 family values, and how those values will influence your giving—where you’ll give and where you won’t.